Anti-money laundering questions and answers

 7. How will AMP Capital safeguard information?

-All financial services providers covered by the legislation are required to keep client information in a safe and secure environment, as required by the AML/CTF Act and the Privacy Act 1988 (Privacy Act).
-The Privacy Act covers the collection, use, disclosure, quality and security of personal information.
+All financial services providers covered by the legislation are required to keep client information in a safe and secure environment, as required by the AML/CTF Act and the current Australian privacy legislation.
+The current Australian privacy legislation covers the collection, use, disclosure, quality and security of personal information.